100% Pure Seed. No Fillers. Non GMO.

 Where To Cut: Follow the stem down from the flower until you hit a “break,” which is essentially the section of the flower where new growth emerges (see above).
 Cut just above this break and the plant will keep producing new growth and bloom at the offshoots that you kept intact on the plant.
 If you cut the stem all the way towards the ground, you risk not getting a second (or even third) flower off of that plant.

-If you were to cut this tall orange Zinnia, follow the stem down to where there is an offshoot of new growth and cut just above it.
+If you were to cut this tall wildflower, follow the stem down to where there is an offshoot of new growth and cut just above it.
 This allows for the new growth to send up another stem and flower.

 Always bring a bucket of water out to the garden with you when cutting flowers.
 Place each stem in the bucket immediately after cutting to help prevent wilting.